godiard/pack_act/README.md

 When finish, a directory sugar-calculate-activity will be created and all the files needed to create the debian package are created.

+NOTE: Can show a error about copyright, press enter

 * Create the package

 ```